kleinesfilmroellchen/spcasm/doc/src/errors.md

 #### spcasm::user_macro::recursive_use

 ```
+  × Maximum recursion depth 1000 was exceeded while expanding user macro 'recursive'
+   ╭─[examples\errors\recursive-macro.spcasm:4:1]
+ 4 │   mov a,#4
+ 5 │   %recursive()
+   ·   ──────┬─────
+   ·         ╰── While trying to expand this macro
+ 6 │ endmacro
+   ╰────
+  help: This is most likely caused by an infinitely recursive macro definition.
+On the command line, use `--macro-recursion-limit` to increase
+        the limit.
 ```

 Macros may be called within other macros, but they must at some point fully resolve to non-macro data.
 This may not happen if the macro is self-recursive infinitely.
 Because the recursion is hard to detect in an abstract manner, spcasm employs a recursion depth limit that will stop expanding macros after some point.
 This limit is very large by default and should suffice for all reasonable situations.
 However, if you _really_ need to recurse more, and your recursion is in fact finite, you can change this limit on the command line with `--macro-recursion-limit`.